mfherman/nycgeo/README.md

 blocks, and city council districts.

-The spatial files contained in the `nycgeo` package are available on websites such as the [New York City Deparment of City Planning’s Bytes of the Big Apple](https://www1.nyc.gov/site/planning/data-maps/open-data.page#district_political) and the [U.S. Census Bureau TIGER/Line®
+The spatial files contained in the `nycgeo` package are available on websites such as the [New York City Department of City Planning’s Bytes of the Big Apple](https://www1.nyc.gov/site/planning/data-maps/open-data.page#district_political) and the [U.S. Census Bureau TIGER/Line®